martinlindernilsson/Evacuate-Me/README.md

   - Completed all screens with interactive ways to choose preferences about the planet
   - API calls
   - Set up hosting on firebase, https://evacuate-me-d8a07.firebaseapp.com

-# What we still plan to do
   - Connect the users input (name and avatar) with a data base

 ## Project setup
 ```